 THREE-IN-ONE BUNDLE – MOST POPULAR

 My comprehensive 3-in-1 BUNDLE is everything you need from the very first discovery call with a client, all the way through to the end of the initial consultation meeting.

 If you don’t have a clearly defined & organized intake process and you lack the ability to confidently ROCK YOUR CONSULTATION, you will never get the opportunity to work on incredible interior design projects with wonderful clients who are eager to review you when all is said and done.

-Click the image below to see a video to find out more.
+Click here or on the image below to see a video to find out more.

-“I purchased the bundle the last time you had a sale and I am so thrilled with it!
+Designer Testimonial: “I purchased the bundle and I am so thrilled with it!
 It gave me everything I needed…and more…to be organized and prepared in so many ways.
 There were forms I didn’t even know I needed…that’s how thorough Claire Jefford’s information was!
 I highly recommend her products.’

 Now you’ve got the confidence, let’s get the reviews!

 Watch my video to hear my proven success strategy in asking for & getting glowing reviews.